icings/menu/docs/index.md

 $menu->addChild('Item', ['uri' => ['controller' => 'Articles', 'action' => 'index']]);
 ```

-then this item will match, and will be set as the current item, even though it has no query arguments defined.
-Likewise
+then this item will match, and it will be set as the current item, even though it has no query arguments defined.
-an item which _has_ query arguments defined would also match, even if the query arguments are different:
+Likewise an item which _has_ query arguments defined would also match, even if the query arguments are different:

 ```php
 $menu->addChild('Item', ['uri' => ['controller' => 'Articles', 'action' => 'index', 'filter' => 'active']]);